cortesana/libc/README.md

 ## How To Contribute

-Contributions are what make the open source community such an amazing place to be, learn and grow.
-Any contributions are **greatly appreciated**.
+Contributions are what make the open source community an amazing place to be, learn and grow.
+Any contributions to **libc** are **greatly appreciated**.
 1. Fork the project.
 2. Create a Branch:
     ```